stackbuilders/sshd-lint/README.md

 that settings adhere to best practices.
 It also lets you know if there are duplicated lines which may lead to unexpected behavior from the SSH daemon.

+### Wat #2 - No warning for contradictory settings

+sshd allows contradictory settings.
+Fortunately, for certain options like AllowUser, AllowGroup, DenyUser and DenyGroup, the most restrictive option takes effect.
+Still, it's a bit unexpected that if you add user 'joe' to both AllowUser and DenyUser, joe is Denied without any warning that you told sshd to use contradictory settings.

+sshd-lint considers contradictory settings to be an error.

 ## sshd-lint's Best Practices